Blogs

 Published on: November 15, 2024

 This article looks at potential regulations for the fast-growing Education Technology (Edtech) sector.
 Edtech is crucial for shaping the future of education and workforce development in India.
 Supporting this sector's growth is vital to building a skilled workforce and boosting economic growth in today’s digital world.
-By embracing a collaborative and future-focused approach to regulation, policymakers can help Edtech thrive while protecting consumers and fostering a culture of innovation and excellence in education.
+By embracing a collaborative and future-focused approach to regulation, policymakers can help Edtech companies in India thrive while protecting consumers and fostering a culture of innovation and excellence in education.

 What is the current scope for Edtech Companies in India?